RobbieRotten/obsidian/content/UTS Law Notes/Contract Notes.md

           - Appeal allowed
     - Baulkham Hills Private Hospital Pty Ltd v GR Securities Pty Ltd (1986) 40 NSWLR 622,
       - Fourth case + 3 Masters v Cameron
-        - one in which the parties were content to be bound immediately and exclusively by the terms which they had agreed upon whilst expecting to make a further contract in substitution for the first contract, containing, by consent, additional terms”.
+        - one in which the parties were content to be bound immediately and exclusively by the terms which they had agreed upon whilst expecting to make a further contract in substitution for the first contract, containing, by consent, additional terms".
   - Six points Practical Benefit
     - Musumeci v Winadell Pty Ltd (1994) 34 NSWLR 723
     - Musumecis rented a premises in Winadell's shopping centre to run a fruit and vegetable shop.